 Steven returned home to Yugoslavia where he was reunited with his father and sister, but his father died a few months later.
 Steven returned to school where he was forced to join a communist youth organization or risk expulsion.
 He and Estera decided to leave Yugoslavia and in 1947 they escaped to Paris.
 After three years they immigrated to the United States, settling in Chicago.
 Steven was drafted into the U.S. Army eighteen months later.
 After he was discharged he studied on the GI Bill, eventually earning his doctorate.

 Steven entered the computing field in the mid-1950s and devoted his 42-year academic career, at the University of Illinois and later at Carnegie Mellon University in Pittsburgh, PA, to the development of computer concepts and tools for civil engineers.
 Steven retired in 2009.
 He and his wife, Norma, live in Rockville, MD.
-They have four children and seven grandchildren.
+Steven is a volunteer at the United States Holocaust Memorial Museum.